nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `TAG` is case-sensitive, so `urgent` and `Urgent` are considered as separate tags.
 If a tag already exists in an internship application, duplicates of it will not be added.

-If multiple `TAG`s are specified in an `addtag` command, duplicate `TAG`s will not be added while non-duplicate ones will be added as per normal.
+If multiple tags are specified in an `addtag` command, duplicate tags will not be added while non-duplicate ones will be added as per normal.

 </div>